karpetrosyan/aioreq/README.md

 **Aioreq** support basic features to work with **HTTP/1.1**.<br />More functionality will be avaliable in future realeases.<br />
 This is the latest version features.
 * Keep-Alive (Persistent Connections)
-* Automatic accepting and decoding responses
+* Automatic accepting and decoding responses.
+Using `Accept-Encoding` header
 * HTTPS support, TLS/SSL Verification using [certifi](https://github.com/certifi/python-certifi) library
 * Request Timeouts